Plenary Speakers

 Jessica Bolton Georgia State University, USA

-Early-life adversity alters microglial function in a neuron- and sex-specific manner in the developing brain
+Early-life adversity alters microglial synaptic pruning of developing stress circuits in a sex-specific manner

 10.50-12.50pm Symposium 4 - Translating Insight from Basic Research towards Improved Human Health